Table of Contents

 EXTEND YOUR TRIP: A friend of mine told me that Tiradentes is also a great town like Ouro Preto and Diamantina.
 It’s a bit far from Belo Horizonte but it’s possible to drive there, stay overnight and continue the next day to Rio de Janeiro.
 Tiradentes is often included on a Minas Gerais itinerary and highly recommended by my friend.
 I hope to visit Tiradentes one day from Rio de Janeiro!

-Did you visit Minas Gerais too or do you have questions?
+Did you visit Minas Gerais in Brazil too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!